Reeveli/SPG-Template/README.md

  - Players will now get automatic earplugs when leaving the arsenal if they have none
  - Players will no longer lose TFAR radios when exiting arsenal
  - If players use the custom "save loadout" option at arsenal loadout will be restored on respawn
+ - Ace medical items will now be shown as a separate category in ACE arsenal

 ## Curator Features